Murder mystery game: Large group murder mystery game

 Large group games are often played in a hired venue, a restaurant, a hotel, or at a workplace.
-They are often used for fundraisers, team building and corporate events.
+They are often used for fundraisers, team building, and corporate events.

 Live versions of murder mystery shows, in which guests attend commercial venues such as hotels as paying viewers, are sometimes classified as dinner theater or mystery dinners, rather than murder mystery games.

 However, there are interactive games that were created for large groups of over 200 guests.
 Typically, these events are hosted like the other format of interactive games, but some characters in the game are expanded into teams to allow for everyone in the group to have a role.

 Jubensha

 Murder-mystery games known as jubensha (lit. 'scripted murder') became popular in China in the late 2010s, where players meet around a table and read through a script to deduce who among them is the murderer.
-Some venues offer "immersive jubensha" games where players dress in costume, and venue staff perform the roles of non-player characters.
+Some venues offer "immersive jubensha" games where players dress in costume, and venue staff perform the roles of NPCs (non-player characters.)
 The games draw inspiration from Western murder mystery evenings.

 By early 2022, there were more than 30,000 jubensha venues in China.